 Evaṁ me sutaṁ—ekaṁ samayaṁ bhagavā sakyesu viharati nagarakaṁ nāma sakyānaṁ nigamo.
 Atha kho āyasmā ānando yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā ānando bhagavantaṁ etadavoca:

-Thus have I heard—At one time, the Blessed One was dwelling among the Sakyans, in a town named Nagaraka, a market town of the Sakyans.
-Then Venerable Ānanda approached the Blessed One, paid homage to him, and sat down to one side.
-Seated to one side, Venerable Ānanda said to the Blessed One:
+Thus have I heard—At one time, the Blessed One was dwelling among the Sakyans in a market town of the Sakyans named Nagaraka.
+Then venerable Ānanda approached the Blessed One, paid homage to him, and sat down to one side.
+Seated to one side, venerable Ānanda said to the Blessed One:

 “upaḍḍhamidaṁ, bhante, brahmacariyaṁ, yadidaṁ—kalyāṇamittatā kalyāṇasahāyatā kalyāṇasampavaṅkatā”ti.